Stylish built-in home office nook featuring a unique geometric patterned wallpaper backsplash and warm wood tones.

 Inside Two Outstanding Austin Residences Using Clay Wallpaper

-In these two residences, featured on the Austin Modern Homes Tour 2026, Clay wallpaper is part of the larger design language, working alongside architecture, millwork, and material to create spaces with real personality.
+In these two residences, featured on the Austin Modern Homes Tour 2026, Clay wallpaper is part of the larger design language, working alongside architecture, millwork, and materials to create spaces with real personality.

 One home leans social and open to the outdoors, with an upstairs bar that sets the mood the minute you arrive.
 The other is a thoughtful tribute to Eichler architecture, where pattern brings warmth and character to rooms often treated as secondary.
 Together, they show how wallpaper can do a lot more than cover a wall.